edvujic/Maze-Q-Learning-Game/README.md

 By using the Reinforcement Learning method (sub-branch of machine learning) the aim is to ensure that the agent in a maze reaches its target with the Q Learning Algorithm.
 <h3> Keywords </h3>

-Python, Numpy, Jupyter, PySimpleGUI, PyGame, Matplotlib, Maze, Agent, Situation, Action, Shortest Path, Grid, Q Learning, Reinforcement Learning, Rewarding, Section, Training, Auxiliary Functions, Machine Learning, Bellman, Q Table, R Table.
+<b>Python, Numpy, Jupyter, PySimpleGUI, PyGame, Matplotlib, Maze, Agent, Situation, Action, Shortest Path, Grid, Q Learning, Reinforcement Learning, Rewarding, Episode, Training, Auxiliary Functions, Machine Learning, Bellman, Q Table, R Table.</b>

 <h3> Introduction </h3>